 - There is now a tiered license expiration based on property owner’s compliance with

 code.
 All initial licenses are issued for a two-year period.
-When it is time for renewal you may be able to obtain a three-year license or be limited to a two- or one-year license based on your maintenance record and violation history.
+When it is time for renewal, a landlord may be able to obtain a three-year license or be limited to a two- or one-year license based on your maintenance record and violation history.

 The process is quite simple and usually won’t be longer than 30 minutes.
 As a matter of convenience, owners, landlords or property managers are not required to be at there as long as proper access has been coordinated with the tenant or, if vacant, there is a lock box in place.